NeiBro/NeiBro/README.md

 - 👋 Hi, I’m @NeiBro
 - 👀 I’m interested in codding
-- 🌱 I’m currently learning python, JS
+- 🌱 I’m currently learning java
 - 📫 How to reach me?
 Write to TG - @neibro